Tags

 05 Saturday May 2012

-Posted in Cocktails/Beverages, Kentucky Proud
+Posted Cocktails/Beverages, Kentucky Proud

 A Bloody Derby may sound a bit odd but I think it is about perfect for Kentucky.
 This is not the traditional Mint Julep that most will have today.
 Honestly, I don’t like them.
 Since it seems you can only get them on Derby Day, I don’t think many other people do either.
 I really enjoyed this drink.
 Maybe you can serve it for your next brunch or while you are watching the ponies race this afternoon.